Test Your Sunscreen IQ

 Need help when it comes to sun protection?

-If you have questions about how to best protect yourself from the summer sun, talk with your Methodist Physicians Clinic primary care provider.
+If you have questions about how to best protect yourself from the sun, talk with your Methodist Physicians Clinic primary care provider.